jfecher/ante-website/content/docs/language.md

 any references to it are no longer used.

-The only values which may be used more than once without borrowing them are those implementing the `Copy` ability.
-This ability signals a type may be trivially copied each time it is referred to:
+The only values which may be used more than once without borrowing them are those implementing the `Copy` trait.
+This trait signals a type may be trivially copied each time it is referred to:

 ```ante